 Globally, water institutions are working towards climate resilient systems to manage risks from climate shocks, variability and anthropogenic climate change.
-However, the dominant policy discourse on climate resilience fails to address context-specific climate issues and the distributional impacts of climate events on water security at a human scale.
+However, the dominant policy discourse on climate resilience fails to address context-specific climate issues and the distributional impacts of climate events at a human scale.
 To ensure effective implementation of adaptation actions and reduce the risk of unintended consequences on water security, water policies require more granular analysis and monitoring of ongoing and future climate impacts.

 This report presents a synthesis of published and ongoing research by REACH which explores the relationship between water security, climate and climate adaptation decisions, drawing on findings from REACH research conducted in Sub-Saharan Africa and South Asia.
-This research has been funded by UK Aid Direct from the UK Foreign, Commonwealth and Development Office (FCDO) and will improve water security for 10 million people affected by poverty.
-We demonstrate the unequal impact of climate on water security, and on people's lives and livelihoods, which can be counter-intuitive to broad narratives around resilience and adaptation.
+This research has been funded by UK-A from the UK Foreign, Commonwealth and Development Office (FCDO) for the benefit of developing countries.
+We demonstrate the unequal impact of climate on people's lives and livelihoods, which can be counter-intuitive to broad narratives around resilience and adaptation.
 We exemplify the impact of seasonal fluctuations in weather on surface and groundwater quality and quantity, and show that water security risks evolve with shifting climate conditions, water use behaviours, and policy decisions.
 We also present a deepened understanding of location- and context-specific climate issues and dynamics, revealing a pressing need to consider and plan for different distributional impacts of climate and climate change.

-We argue that to build climate resilience we need to improve water security of existing water systems.
-We identify three actions to build climate resilience:
+We identify three actions that can be taken to build climate resilience of existing water systems:

-- Advancement of accurate and granular analyses of climate risks to ensure climate information is relevant to specific users; - Improvement of metrics for monitoring climate resilience which will help track progress and inform investment decisions; - Development of new institutional models that improve water security and enable existing institutions to make climate-resilient decisions.
+- Advancement of accurate and granular analyses of climate risks to ensure climate information is relevant to specific users; - Improvement of metrics for monitoring climate resilience which will help track progress and inform investment decisions; - Development of new models to build climate resilient institutions and enable existing institutions to make climate-resilient decisions.